 Customer credit risk is managed by company subject to the policy, procedures and control relating to customer credit risk management.
 Outstanding customer receivables are regularly monitored for any expected default in repayment.

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 11.
-The Company does not hold collateral as security.
+The Company does not hold collateral as

 Financial instruments and cash deposits

 Credit risk from balances with banks and financial institutions is managed by the Company's finance department in accordance with the Company's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty s potential failure to make payments.
+The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.

 The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdrafts and bank loans.
 The Company assessed the concentration of risk with respect to refinancing its debt and concluded it to be low.
-The Company has access to a sufficient variety of sources of funding and debt maturing within 12 months can be rolled over with existing lenders.
+The Company has access to a sufficient variety of sources of funding and debt maturing within 12 months can be rolled over with existing lende?

 40 Capital management

 For the purpose of the Company's capital management, capital includes issued equity share capital, preference share capital and all other equity reserves attributable to the shareholders of the Company.
-The primary objective of the Company's capital management is to maximise the shareholder
+The primary objective of the Company's capital management is to maximise the shareholder value.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The Company's policy is to keep the gearing ratio between 43% and 48%.
 The Company includes within net debt, interest bearing loans and borrowings, trade and other payables and cash and cash equivalents.